|Worthless WCC Bypass Planning Application 'Debate'|

 Back in May 2007, Conservative Councillors nodded through their favoured Eastern Bypass scheme... *

 Councillors were insufficiently concerned about transport integration, their own freight policy, or the impact on other Wiltshire communities.
-Their officials told them that these were other matters.
+They accepted being told that these were other matters.
 It was that futile.

 They were told that there was only one planning application before them and that damage is always done.